OCR – MEI

 What does the course cover?

-Further mathematics must be studied alongside the standard mathematics A-Level.
-There are 2 compulsory modules and then a range of further modules to select from.
+Further Mathematics must be studied alongside the standard Mathematics A-Level.
+There is one compulsory Paper and then a range of further topics to select from.
 Areas which you will cover include:

 What skills will the course help you develop?